11rohans/dogs/README.md

 Curate/scrape more dog data to improve accuracy

 Do a guess the dog game for users.
 Machine vs the user.

+# How to use

+## Guessing game
+Start at endpoint /dog to get a random dog.

+Guess what breed the dog is and click submit.

 # References